Why Sketchup for 3D Garden Design?

 Accurate Professional Drawings

-The advantage of CAD over hand-drawn design is that revisions to garden designs are made simpler, and therefore quicker and ultimately cheaper.
-This is because several drawings can derive from one model of a garden, so that changes to that model can update all related drawings.
+The advantage of CAD over hand-drawn design is that revisions to garden designs are made simpler, quicker and ultimately cheaper.
+This is because several drawings can originate from one model of a garden, so that changes to that model update all related drawings.
 This frees me up to re-think a garden at any stage or to make revisions that stem from clients’ suggestions, without worrying too much about how much time it will take.
-It’s also easy to do cool things like design different versions of a garden (or areas of a garden) that are kept on different layers that can be turned on and off to show clients different design options – by cost, material, or spatial organisation.
+It’s also easy to do clever things like design different versions of a garden (or areas of a garden) that are kept on different layers that can be turned on and off to show clients different design options – by cost, material, or spatial organisation.